shanahdt/MUSI3030/_sources/syllabus.txt

 Biweekly Listening Comparisons
 ================================

-Every other Thursday you will be asked to write 1-2 pages (about 500 words, double-spaced in 12-point font, with page numbers) in which you compare two or three similar pieces assigned for that day.
+Every other Week you will be asked to write 1-2 pages (about 500 words, double-spaced in 12-point font, with page numbers) in which you compare two or three similar pieces assigned for that day.
 I will provide an example of such a comparison as a model for your own essays.